gvwilson/thirdbit/src/fiction/cloudherd/index.md

 In truth,
 I did not intend to come here at all, but my companions need help.
-You are their only hope---if you fear it will bring more trouble than you can chew, say so and I will be on my way."
+You are their only hope—if you fear it will bring more trouble than you can chew, say so and I will be on my way."

 "Nobody is saying we won't help," Indy said firmly.